Antarctic animals list, with pictures and information. Discover the amazing animals that live in one of the world’s harshest environments.

 The Colossal Squid is also known as the Antarctic Squid.
 It grows up to 14m (46 ft.) and is thought to be the world’s heaviest squid (and therefore the world’s largest invertebrate).

 Giant Antarctic Octopus (Megaleledone Setebos)

-The Icefish (Channichthyidae) family, is found in the Southern Ocean.
-Icefish blood is colourless because it lacks haemoglobin (the chemical that processes oxygen).
-It isn’t needed by the Icefish, as the cold Antarctic water holds more oxygen than warmer waters.
+The Icefishes are a family (Channichthyidae) of at least 16 species found in the Southern Ocean.
+Icefish blood is colourless because it lacks hemoglobin (the chemical that processes oxygen).
+It isn’t needed by the Icefish, as the cold Antarctic water contains more oxygen than warmer waters.
 The lack of hemoglobin makes the Icefish look white.

-The Imperial Shag (also known as the Antarctic Shag) lives on the Antarctic Peninsula of Antarctica, and on many islands in the Southern Ocean.
+The Antarctic Shag lives on the Antarctic Peninsula of Antarctica, and on other islands in the Southern Ocean.
 It is a large bird, with a white chest and black wings and back.
-It has distinctive rings of blue skin around its eyes.
-Because of these, it is also called the Blue Eyed Shag.

 Kelp gull (Larus dominicanus)

-The Kelp Gull is found throughout the southern hemisphere, and one subspecies, Larus dominicanus austrinus is found in Antarctica and surrounding islands.
-Kelp gulls are mid-sized gulls with black or dark coloured wings and white heads and chests.
+The Kelp Gull is a mid-sized gull with black / dark gray wings, white head and white chest.
+The species is found throughout the southern hemisphere, with one subspecies, Larus dominicanus austrinus being found in Antarctica and surrounding islands.

 Marbled Rockcod (Notothenia rossii)